Frequently Asked Questions

 - What is a licensure-qualifying program?

-Please note that the Department registers a program that leads to a specific degree which includes the degree and content specified in Education Law and the Commissioner's Regulations.
-Only the degree program is acceptable; a degree from the same school in a different field is not license-qualifying.
-For instance, a graduate degree in school psychology is not licensure-qualifying, even if offered by a university that offers a licensure-qualifying graduate degree in mental health counseling.
+Please note that the Department registers a program that leads to a specific degree, which program includes the degree and content specified in Education Law and the Commissioner's Regulations.
+Only the registered degree program is pre-approved; a degree from the same school in a different field is not license-qualifying.
+For instance, a graduate degree in school psychology is not licensure qualifying, even if offered by a university that offers a licensure-qualifying graduate degree in mental health counseling.

 - Where can I find a list of licensure-qualifying programs?

-The Inventory of Registered Programs (IRP) is accessible on-line and provides the name of each program that is registered as licensure-qualifying by the Department.
-You can access the IRP at www.nysed.gov/heds/IRPSL1.html and search for programs leading to a license in the 48 professions.
-You can access a list of the degrees leading to licensure and the date of approval under the requirements for each of the mental health professions on this site.
+The Inventory of Registered Programs (IRP) is accessible on-line and provides the name of each program that is registered as licensure qualifying by the Department.
+You can access the IRP here and search for programs leading to a license in the professions established under the Education Law.
+To get a list of licensure-qualifying programs in a particular profession:1) Choose “Search for programs leading to a professional license.”

 - How do I verify that I completed a licensure-qualifying